 To help prevent kids from being exposed to toxocariasis:

 A doctor can usually diagnose a case of toxocariasis by physical exam and blood tests.
 Doctors may not prescribe any medication to treat a child with mild symptoms.
 Severe toxocariasis involving the lungs, eye, or other important organs may be treated with antiparasitic drugs to kill the larvae.
-For severe lung toxocariasis, doctors sometimes also prescribe anti-inflammatory drugs.
+For severe toxocariasis, doctors sometimes also prescribe steroids or might refer a person to a specialist (like an ophthalmologist if the eye is involved).

 A child with severe toxocariasis should be given medicine as prescribed by your doctor.
 Prevent reinfection by deworming your pets and keeping kids away from areas where pets defecate (poop).
 Remind your kids to wash their hands often during the day, especially after playing with pets.